fetchai/agents-aea/docs/protocol.md

 * `dialogue_reference: Tuple[str, str]`, a reference of the dialogue the message is part of.
 The first part of the tuple is the reference assigned to by the agent who first initiates the dialogue (i.e. sends the first message).
 The second part of the tuple is the reference assigned to by the other agent. * `dialogue_reference: Tuple[str, str]`, a reference of the dialogue the message is part of.
 The first part of the tuple is the reference assigned to by the dialogue initiator, the second part of the tuple is the reference assigned to by the dialogue responder.
 The default value is `("", "")`.
 * `message_id: int`, the identifier of the message in a dialogue.
 The default value is `1`.
 * `target: int`, the id of the message this message is replying to.
 The default value is `0`.
-* `Performative: Enum`, the purpose/intention of the message.
+* `performative: Enum`, the purpose/intention of the message.
 * `is_incoming: bool`, a boolean specifying whether the message is outgoing (from the agent), or incoming (from the other agent).
 The default value is `False`.
 * `counterparty: Address`, the address of the counterparty of this agent; the other agent, this agent is communicating with.